colejarczyk/doc/api/customer_campaign.rst

 Example Error Response
 ^^^^^^^^^^^^^^^^^^^^^^

-If you don't have enough points to buy a reward, you will receive following responses.
+If you don't have enough points to buy a reward, you'll receive follow responses.

 .. code-block:: text